directus/directus/docs/self-hosted/breaking-changes.md

 ### Dropped Support for Memcached

 Directus used to support either memory, Redis, or Memcached for caching and rate-limiting storage.
-Given a deeper integration with Redis, and the low overall usage/adoption of Memcached across Directus installations, we've decided to sunset Memcached in favor of focussing on Redis as the primary solution for pub/sub and hot-storage across load-balanced Directus installations.
+Given a deeper integration with Redis, and the low overall usage/adoption of Memcached across Directus installations, we've decided to sunset Memcached in favor of focusing on Redis as the primary solution for pub/sub and hot-storage across load-balanced Directus installations.

 ### Updated Errors Structure for Extensions

 As part of standardizing how extensions are built and shipped, you must replace any system exceptions you extracted from `exceptions` with new errors created within the extension itself.
 We recommend prefixing the error code with your extension name for improved debugging, but you can keep using the system codes if you relied on that in the past.

 :::details Migration/Mitigation